Proposal Submission Procedures

 - Do the research.
 Ask colleagues where they received funding for their projects.
 Corporate/foundation relations staff can assist with preparing prospect lists.
-The Finding Funding page of this site contains links to several funder databases, some of which are available to faculty and staff free of charge.

 - When you identify an funding opportunity that you wish to pursue, read and follow the proposal preparation guidelines carefully.

 - Send a detailed description to your divisional head or vice president, and for academic proposals, to Dave Lyndgaard.
 In order to help the academic leadership or vice president make reasonable decisions about approving a grant prospect, they need to know what it is for, whether it requires institutional matching funds and/or release time, and whether it has the support of your department.

 - Take advantage of opportunities to gain additional advice on your proposal from the funding agency.
 Sometimes it is possible to submit a draft for critique, or to ask for advice from a program officer.
 These are the best ways to get good, reliable information beyond what is contained in the written guidelines.